-To apply for a Social Security number and card:
+To apply for a Social Security number and card you must:

-- Complete an Application For A Social Security Card (Form SS-5); and - Show us original documents or copies certified by the issuing agency proving: - -U.S. citizenship or immigration status (including Department of Homeland Security (DHS) permission to work in the United States); - -Age; and - -Identity.
+- Complete an Application for a Social Security Card (Form SS-5). - Show us original documents or copies certified by the issuing agency.
+We cannot accept photocopies or notarized copies.
+All of the following documents must be current (not expired): - U.S. citizenship or immigration status (including Department of Homeland Security (DHS) permission to work in the United States). - -Age. - -Identity.